techenthusiast167/DORK-RECON/README.md

 **https://gist.github.com/techenthusiast167/a7bc8bc599ce469f1b8984b25d754515**

 -Example: copy the script via the link and paste it into nano.
-Type **Ctrl + O. Enter, Ctrl + X** to save exit.
+Type **Ctrl + O. Enter, Ctrl + X** to save and exit.

 - - -

 **Examples of usage**:

+     python3 dork_recon.py --help

+**This will show list of options on how to use the tool**.

+- For examples:

 **Interactive Mode**: